opengrail/opengrail.github.io/_posts/2017-04-17-numbers-text.md

 - Use the latest possible transforms at the edge of the system

-- Use randomness early and often
+- Use randomness early and often in your feedback loop

 - Use properties and constraints to properly test your system